yast/yast-storage-ng/doc/software-requirements.md

   A solution was already discussed on IRC: https://w3.suse.de/~shundhammer/storage-timer.txt

-  An additional note: Using a wall clock time is error prove when the system time or timezone can be set (like it can be in YaST).
+  An additional note: Using a wall clock time is error prone when the system time or timezone can be set (like it can be in YaST).
 A simple revision counter that is increased as explained in the link above is simpler and more robust.